jozefg/drafts/dissecting-some-ltac.markdown

 something `omega` can be contradictory, we also try `elimType false; omega` to try to exploit such a contradiction.

+So all `crush` does is call this tactic with no lemmas (`false`)

+## Wrap Up

+So that's it, hopefully you got a few useful Ltac trick out of reading this.
+I certainly did writing it :)

+If you enjoyed these tactics, there's a more open-source version of these tactics, on the [CPDT website][cpdt-website].
+It might also interest you to read the rest of `CpdtTactics.v` since it has some useful gems like `dep_destruct`.

+Last but not least, if you haven't read CPDT itself and you've made it this far, go read it!
+It's available as either dead-tree or online.
+I still reference it regularly so I at least find it useful.
+It's certainly better written than this post :)

 <i>Note, all the code I've shown in this post is from CPDT and is licensed under
 ANCND license.
 I've removed some comments from the code where they wouldn't